When a new toy line becomes successful, there are usually a bunch of cheaper copies created

 and had a 50's look to them.
 They resembled what Barbie and the Rockers looked like when

-they went back in time in the cartoon.
+they travelled back in time in the cartoon.
+But all characters except Barbie changed to a name

 There were two sets of fashions released: Barbie and the Rockers fashions included 12